San Juan Bautista Coixtlahuaca

 San Juan Bautista Coixtlahuaca is a small town and municipality located in the Mixteca Region of the State of Oaxaca, Mexico, and the center of the Coixtlahuaca district.
-The name, "Coixtlahuaca" means 'plain of snakes' in the Nahuatl language.
+The name "Coixtlahuaca" means 'plain of snakes' in the Nahuatl language.
+One of the most significant indigenous pictorial manuscripts from the region is the Lienzo Seler Coixtlahuaca II.

 Town

 The town was founded by the Chocholtecs in 37 AD.
 Their last emperor was Atonaltzin, who fought against the Mexicas.
-Two times he was defeated, the second and last time by Moctezuma II, who conquered much of this area.
+He was defeated twice, the second by Moctezuma II, who conquered much of the area.

 It is located in the northeast part of the state of Oaxaca, 2,100 meters above sea level near the Cuacnopalan-Oaxaca highway.

-Its main attraction is the Iglesia de San Juan Bautista (Church of Saint John the Baptist).
-Completed in 1576, it is of Renaissance style with rose windows, sculptures, and a main entrance with dozens of recesses.
+It contains the Iglesia de San Juan Bautista (Church of Saint John the Baptist), completed in 1576.
+The church is of Renaissance style with rose windows, sculptures, and a main entrance with dozens of recesses.
 It also has a Baroque-style altarpiece (retablo).

 Municipality

 As municipal seat, San Juan Bautista Coixtlahuaca has governing jurisdiction over the following communities: